indigo-astronomy/indigo/indigo_drivers/ccd_sbig/README.md

 ## Supported platforms

-This driver depends on 3rd party library and is supported on Linux (Intel 32/64 bit and ARM v6+) and MacOS.
+This driver depends on 3rd party library and is only partly supported on Linux (Intel 32/64 bit, ARM v6+ and ARM 64 bit) and MacOS, because Diffraction Limited/SBIG cancelled the suport of the closed source libraries for these platforms.

 ## License